 - The number of processes impacted during a release (%).

-Are your business processes highly dependent one from the other?
+Are your business processes highly dependent one on the other?
 Are the functionalities you release affecting the functionalities already existing?
-If that’s your cause the percentage is high and you’ll most benefit for test automation.
+If that’s your cause the percentage is high and you’ll most benefit from test automation.
 A reasonable percentage of impact, based on our experience, is usually between 5 and 35%.

 - Cost of tester per hour.